22 Bathroom Mistakes You Never Knew You Made

 You sit on the toilet too long

 Some people like to use their toilet time to catch up on a good book or scroll through their phone.
 But there is a common health risk associated with sitting on the ceramic throne for too long: hemorrhoids.
 The seated position places a lot of pressure on the veins in your lower rectum which can swell or bulge and cause hemorrhoids.
 The most common symptom of hemorrhoids is rectal bleeding but you may experience itchiness or discomfort around the rectal area.
 Fortunately, hemorrhoids typically clear up within a week.
 Just remember that the toilet isn’t the time or place for “me” time.
-These are the 14 mistakes doctors wish their patients would stop.
+Here are some other things doctors wish their patients would stop doing also.

 You use a washcloth to clean your face